grab/cocoapods-binary-cache/README.md

 ### Exporting IPA with Bitcode
 - When exporting an IPA with Bitcode, remember to disable the _rebuild from bitcode_ option.
 Refer to https://github.com/grab/cocoapods-binary-cache/issues/24.

+### Pods with headers only
+- By default, pods with empty sources (ie. pods with header files only) will be automatically excluded and they will be later integrated as normal.
+For now, we rely on the `source_files` patterns declared in podspec to heuristically detect empty-sources pods.
+- However, there are cases in which the `source_files` of a pod looks like non-empty sources (ex. `s.source_files = "**/*.{c,h,m,mm,cpp}"`) despite having header files only.
+For those cases, you need to manually add them to the `excluded_pods` option.

 ## Best practices

 Check out our [Best practices](/docs/best_practices.md) for for information.